Go to the Students section

 AcceptableAcceptable counts towards the credit required for your award.

 Pre-requisitePre-requisite is one which must ordinarily be passed before taking a subsequent specified module.
 If you wish to register for a module, but have not taken or passed the pre-requisite, the Module Leader concerned may authorise registration if your background and attainments clearly show that you have adequately covered the particular areas of study required.
 You must contact the Module Leader to discuss this prior to registration.
-Please ask the Module Leader to confirm once you have added the module to Programme Support if you are an UMP student or Course and Student Administration Team if you are a Non UMP student that they have authorised for you to take the module and we can suppress the pre-requisite error message on your PIP page.
+Please ask the Module Leader to confirm once you have added the module to Programme Support if you are an UMP student, or Student Records and Curriculum Management, if you are a Non-UMP student, to check that they have authorised for you to take the module and we can suppress the pre-requisite error message on your Student Information.

 PlacementPlacement is a period of study, normally 1 year in length, involving professional or cultural experience related to the subject(s) of study.
 It may carry a specified number of module credits but need not.